 Yunnan, like all China’s hinterland provinces, was facing a need to develop a high-quality transport network in order to facilitate the dissemination of the economic and social benefits of Chinese growth.

 The development of the Yunnan Province rail network is part of the policy to boost growth and reduce poverty.
-The project is located in the northwest of the province, in an area which has significant development potential due to its tourism and natural resources.
+The project is located in the northwest part of the province, in an area with significant development potential due to its potential for tourism and natural resources.

-- The construction of four stations (Hongshan, Shangcun, Heqing and Lijiang), loading facilities, and a station for containers in Lijiang, seven stops, and works to increase the capacity of existing facilities;
+• the construction of four stations (Hongshan, Shangcun, Heqing and Lijiang), loading facilities, and a station for containers in Lijiang, seven stops, and construction work to increase the capacity of existing facilities;

-- The procurement and installation of a computerized management system for the operation of the line;
+• the procurement of rolling stock, maintenance and signaling equipment, and a computerized management system for the operation of the line.